Metastone/hashcode_parser/README.md

 # Assumptions

-- When there is a list in the input file, its size is always given before the list and at the same "level"
+- When there is a list in the input file, its size is always given before the list

 # Subjects